sams4566/football-news/README.md

 # Premier League News

-The Premier League News site allows users to easily interact with up to date news regarding transfers, players and results.
-The site enables users to post articles which can either be opinion posts or up to date news articles alongside sharing their thoughts on these posts through commenting and voting (upvoting and downvoting).
+The Premier League News site allows users to easily interact with up to date news regarding transfers, players and results within the English Premier League.
+The site enables users to post articles which can either be opinion posts or up to date news articles alongside sharing their thoughts on these articles through commenting and voting - similar to the social media site, Reddit, with upvoting and downvoting.
 The target audience are those who are interested in learning more about the English Premier League alongside what is currently trending.

 ![Am I Responsive Mockup](https://github.com/sams4566/)

-## User stories__
+## User stories

 ### Epics

+Below are three of the epics I had throughout the project:

 #### Epic 1: Create articles
   - User Story 1: Create article
-    - Task 1: Create article model in model.py
+    - Task 1: Create Article model in model.py
     - Task 2: Add function for add article
     - Task 3: Add html for add article page
   - User Story 2: View list of articles
     - Task 1: Create a list of the articles and iterate them through on a html page
-    - Create redirects on functions that directs users to the list of articles page
+    - Task 2: Create create a 'Home' page that has the list of articles displayed
   - User Story 2 - Open individual article
     - Task 1: Create function that selects an individual article and displays all the information stored in the data model
     - Task 2: Edit html to ensure the information is displayed in the correct place

 #### Epic 2: Create Categories
   - User Story 1: Change category
-    - Task 1: Create data model and link it to the Article model
+    - Task 1: Create category data model and link it to the article data model
     - Task 2: Create form to allow the user to submit a new category
   - User Story 2: Edit and delete categories
     - Task 1: Create function for editing the category which prepopulates the existing data